-Cluster satellite boot support on Integrity server systems is supported.
-This feature provides support for Integrityto-Integrity satellite booting.
-Cross-architecture booting (booting an Integrity satellite node from an Alpha boot server and vice-versa) is not supported.

-For more information, see the VSI OpenVMS Cluster Software Product Description (SPD DO-VIBHA-003).
+Cluster satellite boot support on Integrity server systems provides support for Integrity-to-Integrity satellite booting.
+Crossarchitecture booting (booting an Integrity satellite node from an Alpha boot server and vice-versa) is not supported.
+For more information, see the HP OpenVMS Cluster Software Product Description (SPD 29.78.xx).